apache/beam/learning/katas/python/Triggers/Event Time Triggers/Event Time Triggers/task.md

 the data elements.
 The watermark is a global progress metric, and is Beam’s notion of input completeness within your pipeline at any given point. `AfterWatermark` only fires when the watermark passes the end of the window.

-**Kata:** Given that events are being generated every second, please implement a trigger that emits the number of events count within a fixed window of 5-second duration.
+**Kata:** Given that sample events generated with one second granularity, please implement a trigger that emits the number of events count within a fixed window of 5-second duration.

 <div class="hint">